firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

 By understanding and applying these communication patterns appropriately, you can build a more resilient, scalable, and maintainable microservices architecture.

+---

-Sure!
-Let’s break down the key concepts of Apache Kafka, including brokers, containers, topics, partitions, replicas, offsets, producers, consumers, consumer groups, and the reasons for using multiple partitions.
+The key concepts of Apache Kafka, including brokers, containers, topics, partitions, replicas, offsets, producers, consumers, consumer groups, and the reasons for using multiple partitions.

 ### Key Concepts of Kafka